Spice Girls: International success

 In January 1997, "Wannabe" was released in the United States.
 It proved to be a catalyst in helping the Spice Girls break into the US market when it debuted on the Hot 100 Chart at number eleven.
 At the time, this was the highest-ever debut by a non-American act, beating the previous record held by the Beatles for "I Want to Hold Your Hand", and the joint highest entry for a debut act alongside Alanis Morissette's "Ironic".
 "Wannabe" reached number one in the US for four weeks.
 In February, Spice was released in the US, and became the best-selling album of 1997 in the US, peaking at number one, and was certified 7× Platinum by the RIAA for sales in excess of 7.4 million copies.
 The album was also included in the Top 100 Albums of All Time list by the Recording Industry Association of America (RIAA) based on US sales.
-In total, the album sold over 23 million copies worldwide becoming the best-selling album in pop music history by an all-female group.
+In total, the album sold more than 23 million copies worldwide becoming the best-selling album in pop music history by an all-female group.

 The dress has gone down in history – along with Liz Hurley's safety-pin frock and Princess Diana's "revenge" gown – as one of the most memorable fashion moments of all time.